-Ground-based multi-instrument retrievals of the atmospheric state: the Integrated Profiling Technique
+Ground-based multi-instrument retrievals of the atmospheric state: an Integrated Profiling Technique

-Dr. Ulrich Löhnert Institute für Geophysik und Meteorologie Universität zu Köln
+Dr. Ulrich Löhnert Institut für Geophysik und Meteorologie Universität zu Köln

-An integrated retrieval technique (IPT) for simultaneously determining the thermodynamic profile of the atmosphere together with the macro- and micro-physical properties of liquid clouds is presented.
+An Integrated Retrieval Technique (IPT) for simultaneously determining the thermodynamic profile of the atmosphere together with the macro- and micro-physical properties of liquid clouds is presented.
 Principally the method is suited for combining all on-site sensors bearing significant information content.
 Momentarily IPT relies on various remote sensing (passive microwave and infrared, cloud radar, ceilometer) and in-situ measurements which are combined in an optimal way.